 c.
 Elderly Homeowners likely to convert to rentership: DCA recognizes that this type of turnover is increasingly becoming a factor in the demand for Elderly tax credit housing.
 This segment should not account for more than 2% of total demand.
 Due to the difficulty of extrapolating elderly (62 and over) owner households from elderly renter households, analyst may use the total figure for elderly households in the appropriate income band in order to derive this demand figure.
 Data from interviews with property managers of active projects regarding renters who have come from homeownership should be used to refine the analysis.

-The development is a family facility.
+The development is a senior facility.
+It is the analyst's opinion that this demand would be minimal and difficult to substantiate.
 Therefore, this category is considered not applicable.

 Net Demand, Capture Rate and Stabilization Calculations